 Abstract

-Critically ill patients are prone to high glycaemic variations irrespective of their diabetes status.
+Critically ill patients are prone to high glycemic variations irrespective of their diabetes status.
 This mandates frequent blood glucose (BG) monitoring and regulation of insulin therapy.
 Even though the most commonly employed capillary BG monitoring is convenient and rapid, it is inaccurate and prone to high bias, overestimating BG levels in critically ill patients.
-The targets for BG levels have also varied in the last few years ranging from tight glucose control to a more liberal approach.
-Each of these have their own fallacies, while tight control increases risk of hypoglycaemia, liberal BG targets make the patients prone to hyperglycaemia.
-Moreover, the recent evidence suggests that BG indices like glycaemic variability and time in target range, may also affect patient outcomes.
-Through this article, we highlight the nuances associated with BG monitoring, including the various indices required to be monitored, BG targets and recent advances in BG monitoring in critically ill patients.
+The targets for BG levels have also varied in the past few years ranging from tight glucose control to a more liberal approach.
+Each of these has its own fallacies, while tight control increases risk of hypoglycemia, and liberal BG targets make the patients prone to hyperglycemia.
+Moreover, the recent evidence suggests that BG indices, such as glycemic variability and time in target range, may also affect patient outcomes.
+In this review, we highlight the nuances associated with BG monitoring, including the various indices required to be monitored, BG targets and recent advances in BG monitoring in critically ill patients.

 Key Words: Blood glucose; Continuous glucose monitoring; Critical care; Glycaemic indices; Hypoglycaemia; Intensive care unit